kata-ai/kata-platform-docs/docs/nl-studio/entity.md

       - thank_you
 ```

-From above structure, it is assumed that 'question_type' entity and 'greeting_type' are each specific forms from 'qisg' entity with 'question' label and 'greeting'.
-As for 'intent' entity which have more general labels, use root 'qisg' to help classification process without specifying what labels affect.
+From above structure, it is assumed that `question_type` entity and `greeting_type` are each specific forms from `qisg` entity with `question` label and `greeting`.
+As for `intent` entity which have more general labels, use root `qisg` to help classification process without specifying what labels affect.

 Above examples are samples for root usage and utilization.
 For the implementation itself, it is not required to be exactly as same as above example.